-The HAZUS-MH methodology calculates water and gas pipeline damage based on Peak Ground Velocity (PGV) or Peak Ground Deformation (PGD) and assumes an 80 percent brittle pipeline ratio (FEMA 2003).
-Therefore, there is some divergence from the ShakeOut methodology, which estimates restoration timelines through the water utility expert panel by MMI, liquefaction and landslide potential (Jones et al. 2008).
-In the current study, the brittle pipeline damage function is assumed for all pipelines in the model design as a cautious approach to avoid underestimation and is based on Peak Ground Velocity (PGV) only, as ground deformation data for liquefaction and landslide were not available.
+The HAZUS-MH methodology calculates water and gas pipeline damage based on Peak pipeline ratio (FEMA 2003).
+Therefore, there is some divergence from the ShakeOut methodology, which estimates restoration timelines through the water utility expert panel by pipeline damage function is assumed for all pipelines in the model design as a cautious approach to avoid underestimation and is based on Peak Ground Velocity (PGV) only, as ground deformation data for liquefaction and landslide were not available.